Landsil/unsplash_search/README.md

 THIS IS END OF BASIC MANUAL   TODO : make video of it.

-at the moment only way to use it is to change hardcoded URL to a photo. search_google.gs >> variable "querry"
+at the moment only way to use it is to put one direct URL at a time into F1 cell It should find and post you 10 results.
-After that save updated code and run "Run Search" from spreadsheet.
-It should find and post you 10 results.
+Please note, some people will use direct links to Unsplash on their website.